Masters Students

 Maja Wetzl

-Maja (she/her) is Ojibwe, with family roots in Serpent River First Nation, and also is German and Austrian.
+Maja (she/her) is Ojibwe, with family roots in Serpent River First Nation and Austria on her paternal side and Germany on her maternal side.
 Maja has a HBSc in Mathematical Science in the statistics stream with an emphasis in bioinformatics, from the University of Guelph.
-Through this degree, she has been able to gain knowledge from a variety of disciplines, gaining skills such as coding, statistical analysis, and research.
-Maja began her position as a research assistant at the IndigenERA Lab in November 2023.
-She is doing statistical analysis involving Indigenous environmental health risk assessment.
+Maja started her Master of Science in Applied Statistics in September 2024, continuing at the University of Guelph.
+Through her schooling, she has been able to gain knowledge from a variety of disciplines, gaining skills such as coding, statistical analysis, and research.
+Maja started as a research assistant in the IndigenERA Lab in November 2023, where she will contribute to the development of the IEHRA approach.
+Her thesis will focus on updating the reporting of cancer incidence in Fort Chipewyan communities (Athabasca Chipewyan First Nation, Mikisew Cree First Nation, and Fort Chipewyan Métis Nation).
+Maja will be comparing and analyzing data from Statistics Canada, which she has access to through the Guelph Branch Research Data Centre.
 In previous research assistant positions, Maja has done work in bioinformatics to further biodiversity research, as well as work in forest modelling, contributing to Ontario carbon cycle research.
-Maja is passionate about the environment and Indigenous equity, and is eager to combine these two passions through her work in the IndigenERA Lab.
 In her free time, Maja enjoys reading, beading, painting, and hiking.

 Postdoctoral Scholars